 Falcon BMS is a community mod developed and published by Benchmark Sims for use with licensed copies of Falcon 4.0.
 Unauthorized rental, sales, arcade use, charging for use, or any commercial use of this mod or part thereof is prohibited.
-This mod is for noncommercial use only.
+This mod is for non-commercial use only.
+This mod was created by Benchmark Sims with the permission of Tommo Inc.

-This mod was created by Benchmark Sims with the permission of Tommo Inc. This mod and all included content are in no way affiliated with Tommo Inc. or Retroism.

-© 2003-2021 Benchmark Sims.
+This mod and all included content are in no way affiliated with Tommo Inc. or Retroism. © 2003-2022 Benchmark Sims.
 All rights reserved.

 Falcon is a registered trademark of Tommo Inc. Falcon Collection and Falcon 4.0 are published by Retroism.
-Retroism, the Retroism logo and the Tommo Inc. logo are trademarks or registered trademarks. © 2021 Tommo Inc. All rights reserved.
+Retroism, the Retroism logo and the Tommo Inc. logo are trademarks or registered trademarks. © 2022 Tommo Inc. All rights reserved.

-The manufacturers and intellectual property right owners of the vehicles, weapons, sensors and other systems represented in Falcon BMS in no way endorse, sponsor or are otherwise involved in the development of Falcon BMS.
+The manufacturers and intellectual property right owners of the vehicles, weapons, sensors and other systems represented in Falcon BMS in no way endorse, sponsor or are otherwise involved in the development of Falcon BMS

-The BMS User Manual is published by the BMS Doc Team.
+The BMS Comms & Nav Book is written and published by Benchmark Sims.
 Unauthorized rental, sales, charging for use, or any commercial use of this manual or part thereof is prohibited.
 This manual is for non-commercial use only.

-No reproduction of this manual or part of this manual (except printing for your own personal use) is allowed without the written permission of the BMS Doc Team. © 2003-2021 Benchmark Sims.
+No reproduction (except printing for personal use) and no modification of this manual or part of this manual are allowed without the written permission of the author. © 2003-2022.
 All rights reserved.

-Table of Contents
+Table of Content